-We weren't born to fail, this is the why I came back to Aconcagua this summer.
+We weren't born to fail.
+That's why I went back to Aconcagua in 2016.

-Aconcagua is the highest mountain in the Americas (6962m/23.000ft).
-In January and February, I spent some days in Aconcagua Park, with the dream of setting the fastest female ascent and descent of the mountain.
-I had tried 3 times before but this time I was determined to make it happen.
+Aconcagua is the highest mountain in the Americas (6,962m/23,000ft).
+In January and February, I'd spent a few days in Aconcagua Park with the dream of setting the fastest female ascent and descent of the mountain.
+I'd tried three times before, but this time I was determined to make it happen.

-Even though the weather was not on my side, I managed to have a weather window and I did it – I set the female record running up and down Aconcagua in less than 24 hours.
-No woman has ever done this before!
+Even though the weather was not on my side, a weather-window finally emerged and I was able to achieve my goal: I set the female record for running up and down Aconcagua and I did it in less than 24 hours.
+No woman had ever done this before!

-The hardest moment during this attempt was when I began loosing all my energy because of the cold, altitude sickness and stress from 5000m (camp base 2) to 6000m (camp base 4).
-I couldn't open my eyes, I was walking and running in zig zags, as if I was drunk.
-For 3-4 hours, I felt terrible but then the sun came up and thankfully my body started to work well again.
-I managed to make the summit around 2pm - that was my best experience I have ever had.
+The hardest moment during this attempt was when I began loosing all my energy because of the cold, altitude sickness and stress from 5,000m (base camp two) to 6,000m (base camp four).
+I couldn't open my eyes.
+I was walking and running in zig zags, as if I was drunk.
+For three or four hours I felt terrible but then the sun came up and thankfully my body started to work well again.
+I managed to reach the summit at around 2pm.
+Doing that was the best experience of my life.

 When I was coming down alone from base camp to the park entrance, a rock avalanche and landslide came tumbling down on my left side.
 It was a horrifying moment where I had to run pretty fast to leave that dangerous place on the valley Playa Ancha.
-After some panic, I made it to the park entrance and had finished my project.
-I ran up and down Aconcagua summit in 22h52 around 10pm on Sunday.
+After a bit of a panic, I made it to the park entrance and then I knew I'd finished my project.
+I'd run up and down Aconcagua in 22 hours and 52 minutes.

 Aconcagua has all my respect.
-Usually people need 3 weeks to do the climb and just 30% succeed.
-I had a wonderful experience over there running around, the views were amazing and the people positive.
-It was a big dream of mine, to succeed in such a powerful and high mountain.
-I'm happy today that I believed in that dream and I never gave up.
+Usually people need three weeks to do the climb and just 30% succeed.
+I had a wonderful experience there.
+The views were amazing and the people were so positive.
+It was a big dream of mine to succeed in such a powerful and high mountain environment.
+I'm happy today that I believed in that dream and never gave up.